 Cryotherapy/Thermotherapy Combined (Hot/Cold/Hot Therapy)

-Purpose: Combining cryotherapy and thermotherapy is often preferred.
+Purpose: Combining cryotherapy and thermotherapy is generally preferred.
 This generates stimulation of blood flow by bringing blood into an inflamed and painful area with heat and pushing out the blood with an ice pack application.

 Application: For nearly all of the patients coming to our office, a 10 minute hot/10 minute cold/10 minute hot routine is used.
 This routine is known as the Hunting’s Effect whereby too long an ice session reflexively pushes the blood back into the swollen area resulting in more pain.
 Hunting’s Effect is useful to the body when you may find yourself in trouble of severe cold, but not when attempting to control pain and swelling.
 Heat calms muscles and joints and cold drives out swelling.
 A combination of the two is best.